-Students are actively encouraged to maximise the playing opportunities offered by the Summer School and playing in informal groups to discover more of the repertoire is facilitated as much as possible.
+Participants are actively encouraged to maximise the playing opportunities offered by the Summer School and playing in informal groups to discover more of the repertoire is facilitated as much as possible.

-In order to maintain groups at a reasonable size, we will appoint additional tutors in line with the number of applications.
+In order to maintain groups at a reasonable size, we appoint additional tutors in line with the number of applications.
 In recent years, following an excellent response to the newly launched Summer School, we have increased the number of tutors from six to nine.

 If this is the case, you are in good company and will undoubtedly be the richer for having made many musical friends by the end of the week!

-As applications are invited from individuals rather than pre-formed groups, many people start the week knowing few, if any, other students.
+As applications are invited from individuals rather than pre-formed groups, many people start the week knowing few, if any, other participants.
 The nature of the Summer School is such that this situation doesn't last for long.
-There is a communal area provided where students can go in their free time, either to have a drink and socialise, or to join others who are free and wanting to play in whatever combination of instruments is available.
+There is a communal area provided where participants can go in their free time, either to have a drink and socialise, or to join others who are free and wanting to play in whatever combination of instruments is available.

 Applications are invited from individuals only.
 However, should you wish to play a piece with other individuals on the course, we will try to accommodate this for one of your tutored sessions.
 You will need to indicate this on your application form.